Robert Holden (motorcyclist)

-Robert Holden (17 December 1958 – 31 May 1996) was a motorcycle road racer from New Zealand.
+Robert Lorne Holden (17 December 1958 – 31 May 1996) was a motorcycle road racer from New Zealand.

 Biography

 Born in Norland, near Sowerby Bridge, Yorkshire in 1958, Holden emigrated from England to New Zealand with his family in 1973.

-He was the most successful of all Ducati Supermono racers.
-In 1994 Holden placed second in the Isle of Man TT, then returned to the 1995 Isle of Man TT to win the singles title.
+Holden was the most successful of all Ducati Supermono racers.
+In 1994, he placed second in the Isle of Man TT, then returned to the 1995 Isle of Man TT to win the singles title.
 Holden also won in Ireland's North West 200 Supermono class in 1995.
 Holden died the following year in practice at the Isle of Man TT while riding a Ducati 916.

-Holden would ride up to four different machines stepping off his Superbike onto a 250 Production machine then straight onto a 600 sports production bike followed by 15 laps and his Rotax 250 GP bike, it seemed at the time that Holden's only rest was during the sidecar race although he did passenger for Kevin Maxwell for a season of road racing on one.
+Holden would ride up to four different machines stepping off his Superbike onto a 250 Production machine then straight onto a 600 sports production bike followed by 15 laps and his Rotax 250 GP bike; it seemed at the time that Holden's only rest was during the sidecar race although he did passenger for Kevin Maxwell for a season of road racing on one.